North Park Primary School

 experience;

-• Hold events linked to equality and diversity, celebrating differences and equality; link to national and international days tp promote respect, peace, understanding, e.g. Holocaust Day, Remembrance Day, Black History Month, etc.
+• Hold events linked to equality and diversity, celebrating differences and equality; link to national and international days to promote respect, peace, understanding, e.g. Remembrance Day, Kindness Week, International day of Peace

-• Link to work across all areas of the curriculum exploring respect and tolerance
+• Link to work across all areas of the curriculum exploring respect and acceptance

 • Use collective worship to reflect on a range of faiths and beliefs